 Liability insurance from the victim’s perspective

-If you are the victim of a situation that engages the civil liability of an individual, or even an organization, an institution or a municipality, you will have to prove certain points to their insurer to be compensated:
+If you are the victim of a situation that engages the civil liability of an individual, organization, institution or municipality, you will have to prove:

 - That the insured was negligent

 - That the damage suffered was a direct result of the incident for which the insured is liable

 Get help from a personal injury lawyer to assert your rights